frlan/partuniverse/README.md

 Now do the following steps:

-1. Open `utils/start_partuniverse.sh` and edit `VIRTUALENVWRAPPER` to your liking.
+1. Create the directory /run/partuniverse
+2. Set the owner of /run/partuniverse to partuniverse
-2. Copy `utils/partuniverse.service` to `/etc/systemd/system`.
+3. Copy `utils/partuniverse.service` to `/etc/systemd/system`.
+3. Copy `utils/partuniverse.socket` to `/etc/systemd/system`.
-3. Copy `utils/nginx-host.conf` to an appropriate place and edit it to your liking, you should get the idea once you look at it.
+4. Copy `utils/nginx-host.conf` to an appropriate place and edit it to your liking, you should get the idea once you look at it.
+5. Reload the systemd config: systemctl daemon-reload
-4. Start the partuniverse service.
+6. Start the partuniverse service: systemctl start partuniverse
-5. Activate the nginx vhost and reload.
+7. Activate the nginx vhost and reload.
-6. Your partuniverse is now running behind a high speed web server, you are welcome :-).
+8. Your partuniverse is now running behind a high speed web server, you are welcome :-).

 ## i18n/l10n